mmruesch12/azure-devops-mcp/TOOLS_DOCUMENTATION.md

   "request": "use_tool",
   "tool": "get_pipeline",
   "args": {
-    "pipelineId": 123
+    "pipelineId": 123,
+    "includeYaml": true
   }
 }
 ```

 **Default Behavior:**
-Uses the project specified in `AZURE_DEVOPS_DEFAULT_PROJECT` from the environment configuration.
+Uses the project specified in `AZURE_DEVOPS_PROJECT` or `AZURE_DEVOPS_DEFAULT_PROJECT` from the environment configuration.

 ---

 ### run_pipeline

-Run a pipeline with optional parameters and variables.
+Run a pipeline with optional parameters.

 **Parameters:**